 Arts Organization Quarterly Project Grant Program

-This funding opportunity provides project-specific financial support to nonprofit arts and cultural organizations in Greenville County, South Carolina, to enhance community engagement and promote accessibility in the arts.
+This grant provides financial support to nonprofit arts and cultural organizations in Greenville County, South Carolina, to enhance community engagement, promote economic development, and strengthen organizational capacity through arts initiatives.

 Award Range